woniland/ski_jump/instructions/4-CEO.md

 **Step 3:** Update the main Readme of the repository to something more meaningful

 This can, e.g., include
-- what it is about,
+- what the repository is about,
 - implemented features,
 - badges are very popular, e.g. [for Workflows](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/monitoring-workflows/adding-a-workflow-status-badge),
 - ...